Lunch | Main Dish

 • Cook 1 cup rice according to the package directions and place in the refrigerator to cool.

 • In a 14" wok or large frying pan, heat 2 tsp sesame oil over medium-high heat.
-Toss in the cut up chicken, diced onion, soy sauce, salt and pepper.
+Toss in the cut up chicken, diced onion, salt, pepper, and ginger.
 Cook for 10 minutes or until the chicken is browned and thoroughly cooked.

-2 tsp sesame oil, 2 chicken breasts, 1 TBS soy sauce, 1 tsp sea salt, 1 tsp pepper
+2 tsp sesame oil, 2 chicken breasts, 1 tsp sea salt, 1 tsp pepper, 1/4 tsp ginger

 • Stir in minced garlic, peas and carrots and cook 3-4 minutes, stirring often until tender and fragrant.